 It is critical to segregate these different types of medical waste in healthcare facilities and to follow proper and compliant disposal methods.
 Many of these items have the potential to cause serious harm if not monitored closely and disposed of properly.

-Rx Destroyer™ is a leading provider of pharmaceutical waste management disposal, providing turnkey solutions for DEA and EPA compliance.
-Our easy to use products with an effective, patented formula quickly neutralize medications to prevent drug diversion and environmental contamination.
+C2R Global Manufacturing, Inc. is a leading provider of pharmaceutical waste management disposal, providing turnkey solutions for DEA and EPA compliance.
+Our easy to use products with an effective, patented* formula quickly neutralize medications to prevent drug diversion and environmental contamination.
 Contact us to learn more about our products, training, compliance consultations and industry best practices.